-Figure 10 indicates that assessed noise levels at the Araluen monitoring location did not exceed the 35 dB(A) criteria during the night period, following the removal of extraneous (non-mining) sources by audio review.
-The exceedence events were attributed to extraneous noise sources including gusting wind and the passage of trains on the Sandy Hollow to Gulgong railway.
+Figure 10 shows that assessed noise levels at the Araluen monitoring location did exceed the 35 dB(A) criteria during the night period on one occasion, as shown in Table 5, as a result of mining related operations.
+Following audio review it was found that the noise environment at this monitoring location was dominated by extraneous noise sources including gusting wind, aircraft noise, barking dogs and the passage of trains on the Sandy Hollow to Gulgong railway.